ShebMichel/qgis-loopplugin/README.md

     Yes : remote calculation
     No  : locally running the calculation
   * For remote calculation, the output result are transferred to your local PC inside output_data.

+# 5. Create your Region Of Interest (ROI)
+ A clipping tool used to crop data and save it as a new layer.
+The new layer is saved as yourfilename_clip.shp Once ROI is pressed, if no layer is available on the Qgis layer panel, you will:
+ * be prompted to load a layer from your local directory.
+Once you have loaded your layers, by clicking ROI, the following happen:
+ * A scratch template layer is generated and also the drwaing feature are toggle.
+ * You need now to draw your ROI and continue by following the prompt from the plugin interface

+ Once you click clipped_your_layer, all the loaded layer should be clipped and add to the panel.

 ### Future releases: